Dilshad Khan

-Dilshad Khan is a Hindustani classical singer.
+Dilshad Khan (born Arabinda Dasgupta) is a Hindustani classical singer and the husband of Parween Sultana.
+Khan is the younger brother of sarod musician Buddhadev Das Gupta.

 Early life and background

-Khan was born Arabinda Dasgupta in Kolkata.
-Dilshad is the younger brother of eminent sarod maestro Buddhadev Das Gupta.
+Khan was born in Kolkata.
+He is the younger brother of sarod musician Buddhadev Das Gupta.
 He attended St. Xavier's Collegiate School, Kolkata, where future music composer R. D. Burman was his classmate.

 He started learning tabla at the age of four, but later took up singing under the guidance of N.C.
 Chakravorty, Hidan Banarjee and Gyan Prakash Ghosh.
 He was inspired by Bade Ghulam Ali Khan.
-After moving permanently to Mumbai, Khan became a disciple of Kirana gharana vocalist Padmashree Faiyaz Ahmed Khan.
+After moving permanently to Mumbai, Khan became a disciple of Kirana Gharana vocalists Ustad Faiyyaz Ahmed Khan and Ustad Niaz Ahmed Khan.

 Personal life

 Khan is married to classical vocalist, Begum Parveen Sultana.
-They have a daughter.
+They have a daughter; Shadaab Sultana Khan.